Need fast aesthetic or wellness care? Same-day consults may be available — book with our NP-led team.

 If your testosterone is clinically low and your provider documents medical necessity, some insurance plans will cover TRT.
 We don't bill insurance directly — we provide cash-pay programs with HSA/FSA-compatible receipts, and we can give you documentation to submit to your insurance for partial reimbursement if applicable.

-Book your free consultation in Oswego
+Book your free consultation

 Curious whether TRT might help you?
 Book a free consultation.
 We'll talk through your symptoms, run real labs, and tell you honestly whether testosterone is the answer — or whether something else is.